‘I just want to find 11,780 votes’: In extraordinary hour-long call, Trump pressures Georgia secretary of state to recalculate the vote in his favor

 His desperation was perhaps most pronounced during an exchange with Germany, Raffensperger’s general counsel, in which he openly begged for validation.

-Trump: “Do you think it’s possible that they shredded ballots in Fulton County?
-Because is what the rumor is.
+Trump: “Do you think it’s possible that they shredded ballots in Fulton County? ’Cause that’s what the rumor is.
 And also that Dominion took out machines.
 That Dominion is really moving fast to get rid of their, uh, machinery.
 Do you know anything about that?
-Because that’s illegal.
+Because that’s illegal.”

 Germany responded: “No, Dominion has not moved any machinery out of Fulton County.”